Page cover

 3. Share or embed these links into your applications or product flows.

-All Payments Links support dynamic parameter appending only for the parameters listed in the table below.
-All other settings, such as payment methods, subscription type, and additional options, must be selected and configured directly in the payments form.
+2. All other settings, such as payment methods, subscription type, and additional options, must be selected and configured directly in the payments form.

 3. Multiple integrations